NelleNel/UHHpMSSM/README.md

 ## News

-### 27 Nov 14: add Denis' script to hadd on the subdirectories of a given directory
+### 27 Nov 14: add Denis' script to apply hadd on the content of the subdirectories of a given directory

 ```
 cd $HOME/UHHpMSSM/software/anascripts